openorch/openorch/README.md

 ## Context

-OpenOrch is a microservices platform that started taking shape in 2013 while I was at Hailo, an Uber competitor.
-The idea stuck with me and kept evolving over the years – including during my time at [Micro](https://github.com/micro/micro), a microservices framework company.
+OpenOrch is a microservices platform, the seeds of which began taking shape in 2013 while I was at Hailo, an Uber competitor.
+The idea stuck with me and kept evolving over the years – including during my time at [Micro](https://github.com/micro/micro), a microservices platform company.
 I assumed someone else would eventually build it, but with the AI boom and the wave of AI apps we’re rolling out, I’ve realized it’s time to build it myself.

 ## Run On Your Servers